Devsbench/recession-hot-delas/README.md

 3. You can have vetted, VERY GOOD software engineers.
 We are not Upwork where there are freelancers who disappear on the next day, and most seniors are not real seniors while asking for a $70/h rate.
 This is ridiculous.
 We provide you only devs who are on the payroll.
 All of them made us a lot of money working for clients’ projects for many years.
 4. Most of the software agencies that provide their developers have great reviews on Clutch.io - you can always check it before engagment.

+## How does it work?
+I would like to mention that we are not a staffing agency.
+All of the engineers are 100% under company payroll and not subcontracted/freelancers so you will not receive any recruiting/administrative fees of that sort.
+All of the developers are used to working remotely for clients.

+## Why this offer is better than any other?
+Two things are super unique in this offer:
+Quality of the people - vetted by many years working in software development agencies, working in many different projects.
+Save up to 50% of the price.
+Because of a hard time in the IT industry, you can have them for half price.

+## How can you check for available developers?
+1. Send your request to projects@builtinpoland.com
+2. In email please let us know: Who do you need, front end, back end, full stack, native mobile application, UI expert, DevOps, tester, you name it, describe all required tech stack in priorities (must have, nice to have).
+3. You will receive confirmation of your request in 1 working day.
+4. Based upon your request we will check all available developers in a close partner network of more than hundred software agencies and get back to you with profiles that match your needs.
+It should take 3-5 business days max.
+5. If satisfied we are scheduling tech talks with selected candidates.
+6. If you see fit and would like to start we are signing a standard set of documents like (NDA, Master Service Agreement and Statement of Work).
+All have all templates but we are open to work on your drafts.
+7. All of our developers work remotely (COVID time) but are willing to be onsite from time to time when the situation gets back to “normal”.
+8. To simplify things, we are (www.BuiltInPoland.com) a party of the Master Service Agreement which means you are signing only one agreement with us, even having a team composed of devs from different software agencies.
+9. To each assignment we are adding a lightweight Project Coordinator to process all paperwork smoothly and make cooperation successful.